-(5) PNG LNG Project Reserves comprise the Kutubu, Moran, Gobe Main, SE Hedinia, Hides, Angore and Juha fields.
-Minor volumes associated with proposed domestic gas sales have been included as part of PNG LNG Reserves.
-In addition, third party wet gas sales to the project at the Gobe plant outlet (inclusive of plant condensate) have been included for SE Gobe in 1P and 2P Reserves at the post-sales agreement field interest of 22.34%.
-SE Gobe estimates for gas are based on NSAI certification in 2015.
+(6) PNG LNG Project Reserves comprise the Kutubu, Moran, Gobe Main, SE Hedinia, Hides, Angore and Juha fields.
+Minor volumes associated with proposed domestic gas sales have been included as part of PNG LNG reserves.
+In addition, third party wet gas sales to the project at the Gobe plant outlet (inclusive of plant condensate) have been included for SE Gobe in 1P and 2P Reserves at the post‑sales agreement field interest of 22.34%.
+SE Gobe estimates for gas are based on Oil Search 2019 technical estimates.

-(7) Other gas, oil and condensate Resources comprise the Company’s other PNG fields including Elk-Antelope, SE Mananda, Juha North, P’nyang, Kimu, Uramu, Barikewa, Iehi, Cobra, Mananda, Flinders, and Muruk and may also include Resources beyond the current economic limit of producing oil and gas fields.
-These gas Resources may include fuel, flare, and shrinkage depending on the choice of reference point.
+(9) Other gas, oil and condensate Resources comprise the Company’s other PNG fields including Elk‑Antelope, SE Mananda, Juha North, P’nyang, Kimu, Uramu, Barikewa, Iehi, Cobra, Mananda, Flinders and Muruk and may also include Resources beyond the current economic limit of producing oil and gas fields.
+These gas Resources may include fuel, flare and shrinkage depending on the choice of reference point.

-(8) Alaskan gas, oil, and condensate Resources comprise the Company’s share in Alaskan assets, incorporating the Nanushuk and satellite reservoirs in the Pikka Unit, as certified by Ryder Scott.
+(10) Alaskan gas, oil and condensate Resources comprise the Company’s share in Alaskan assets, incorporating the Nanushuk and satellite reservoirs in the Pikka Unit, as certified by Ryder Scott.

 This Reserves and Resources statement is based on, and fairly represents, information and supporting documentation that has been prepared by, or under the supervision of, one of the qualified petroleum reserves and resources evaluators listed in the table below.
-Drs.
-Schakel, a full-time employee of Oil Search and qualified petroleum reserves and resources evaluator, has consented to publish this information in the form and context in which it is presented in this statement.
+Dr J. Spilsbury‑Schakel, a full‑time employee of Oil Search Ltd. and qualified petroleum reserves and resources evaluator, has consented to publish this information in the form and context in which it is presented in this statement.

 * The following reference points are assumed: